lrodrigues067/Merge---edgar-/README.md

 write.csv(B,"B")

-#Merging the datasets of companys that have a 10-k report starting with the latter C
+#Merging the datasets of companys that have a 10-k report starting with the latter C - ok
 C = rbind(cable, caltex) %>%
   rbind(canadian_imp) %>%
   rbind(abn) %>%